cthye/Raytracer/README.md

 For triangle and sphere, these implematations are intuitively.
 For MeshTriangle object, it would become a bit more complex.

 For each meshTriangle, it needs to build up a bvh for triangle pritimives inside it.
-Therefore,
+Therefore, a Sample function to randomly select a point in a bvh tree also is needed (still, it's a recursive method)

 ### Material

+Material is now support for diffuse material.
+It's initialized with emission and Kd (albedo)

+Functions in meterial class will be discussed below.

 ### Shader